bennychen2004181026/marketplace_assignment/README.md

 * Game Cabin already been initialized with three default admin role account: "super@test.com", "test@test.com" and "test1@test.com".
 And their password are the same: "11111111".
 Please login the admin account to setup the product's categories and sub categories to be displayed in the homepage layout first.

 </details>

-## Problem Statement
+## Identify The Problem

-* Identification of the problem you are trying to solve by building this particular marketplace app.
+* Identification of the problem which I am trying to solve by building this particular marketplace app.

 During the COVID-19 pandemic outbreak in Australia, Australian government closed the national border and people underwent strict lock down which eventually lasted several months.
 This intense lock-downs obviously facilitates the gaming spending when people has to stay at home for a long time.
 According to a analysis report , the gaming market potential is growing really fast as be anticipated to "surpass $5 billion by 2025".